parrt/cs652/projects/vtable.md

 ### 1. Creating the J grammar

-Your must fill in the `J.g4` grammar by looking at all of the examples and the standard [ANTLR Java grammar](https://github.com/antlr/grammars-v4/blob/master/java/Java.g4).
+You must fill in the `J.g4` grammar by looking at all of the examples and the standard [ANTLR Java grammar](https://github.com/antlr/grammars-v4/blob/master/java/Java.g4).
 (I used as a template to cut it down to my `J.g4`.)
 Learning how to examine exemplars of a language and construct a suitable grammar is important but here are a few details that matter in terms of symbol table management and type analysis.

 * Assume all input is syntactically and semantically valid J(ava) code with the exception that statements existing outside of class definitions are considered the main program.
 Other than that, assume Java syntax and semantics.
 * Support method and field inheritance.